 In Columbia, you’ll find Lake Murray.
-It’s about 50,000 acres (that’s about 1.5 times bigger than Lake Lanier!) with 500 miles of shoreline.
-It’s fed by the Saluda River, which flows from upstate South Carolina.
+It’s about 50,000 acres (about 1.5 times bigger than Lake Lanier!) with 500 miles of shoreline.
+It is fed by the Saluda River, which flows from upstate South Carolina.

 Of course, you can bring your own boat to explore the lake.
 You can launch at Lake Murray Marina, where you’ll also find a ship store, gas dock, and a robust dockside community.
 Plus, this is where to find the BEST sunset.

 If you don’t have a boat, don’t let that stop you from exploring — check out Better Boating!
 You can rent pontoons, sport boats…even paddleboards and kayaks.
 Pick a half-day or or full-day, select the type of boat you want, and they take care of the rest!

 SOUTH CAROLINA STATE MUSEUM